lrklochek/6_Degree_Freedom_Robot/README.md

 * Limit angle: 180°
 * Gear material: Metal gear
 * The Servos require a separate 5 V power supply rated at 2 amps

+## Assembly of mechanical structure
+The kit comes without instructions.
+A very good video to support assemble can be found at